huwilerb/AstroPlay/README.md

 # AstroPlay
-A set of ansible playbooks for astronomy tools
+A collection of ansible playbooks for astronomy tools